 Install New Doors and Windows

-Windows are another area of concern when it comes to improving the efficiency of a home.
-If they’re aging or damaged, you may be spending more than you need to keep the temperature in your home cozy.
+Windows are another area of concern when it comes to boosting the efficiency of a home.
+If they’re aging or damaged, you may be spending more than you need to keep the temperature in your home comfortable.

 “Windows have really come a long way.
 Whereas you used to feel all the heat from the sunlight coming through a window, they now have windows with coated glass that reflects the heat back out and reduces the amount of heat building up inside the house,” said Hughes.